questionlp/api.wwdt.me_docs/content/host.md

 ### List host details

-List all show hosts along with their appearances and scores
+List all show hosts along with their appearances and scores, sorted by host name and appearance date

 ```endpoint
 GET /v1.0/hosts/details